oculos/freeipa-postfixadmin/README.md

 I am writing this plugin to replicate as much as possible my current experience with Postfix Admin.

+The main idea is that users can have a mailbox, but mailboxes can be created for non-users.
+Domains, virtual domains and aliases are not part of groups, hosts or other native FreeIPA objects.

 ### Description of the elements:

 This plugin creates a few `objectClasses` so that few attributes present on FreeIPA are reused, so that other plugins might not use the same components here.
 A notable exception is the attributeType `status`, which is used to enable/disable items such as domains, mailboxes and aliases.